scylladb/scylladb/docs/design-notes/paged-queries.md

 these cases on each cache lookup the position of the found querier is validated to match *exactly* the new page's read start position.
 When a mismatch is detected the saved querier is dropped and a new one is created instead.
-Note that altough readers can technically be fast-forwarded to a later position all position mismatches are treated the same (querier is dropped) even if the reader could theoretically be fast-forwarded to the page start position.
+Note that although readers can technically be fast-forwarded to a later position all position mismatches are treated the same (querier is dropped) even if the reader could theoretically be fast-forwarded to the page start position.
 The reason for this is that